ibi-group/otp-middleware/README.md

 ### Monitored Components

-This application allows you to monitor various system components (e.g., OTP API, OTP UI, Data Tools) that work together to provide a trip planning service.
+This application allows you to monitor various system components (e.g., OTP API, OTP UI, and Data Tools) that work together to provide a trip planning service.
 Each of these should be defined in the config file in the list of `MONITORED_COMPONENTS` with the following properties: